We’re not ok.

 We heard from people who had lost loved ones, people who had been made redundant.
 People who had been through hell on the frontline.
 People whose long-standing mental health conditions had deteriorated dangerously.

 The appeal stretched across social, press, direct mail, and paid digital.
-We united the whole of Mind around a single message.
+And united the whole of Mind around a single message.

-We told Mind’s audience that there is a solution to this crisis: we understand you, we see you, and together, we can fix this.
+We told people that there is a solution to this crisis: we understand you, we see you, and together, we can fix this.
 And the results were incredible.

-We smashed targets across the board, but our digital work was staggering, delivering more than six times as much income as predicted – and, with 13 million impressions, started a national conversation.
+We smashed targets across the board, but our online results were best of all, delivering more than six times as much income as predicted – and, with 13 million impressions, started a national conversation.